theodorCodes/ci-django-shop-ms4/README.md

 1. Go to "Settings" tab.

-2. Then find "Domains" section .
+2. Then find the "Domains" section.

 3. Copy the URL address and paste it into your browsers address bar.